Publications

 Abstract

-In companies where success depends on balancing staffing efficiency with service quality, accurate forecasts of future demand are crucial.
-We study an example of this and develop a dual-scale Seasonal Autoregressive Integrated Moving Average with Exogenous Regressors (SARIMAX) forecasting model to inform planning and staffing decisions in Vinmonopolet, the Norwegian retail monopolist for off-premises sales of wine and hard liquor.
-Our out-of-sample forecasts underpredict the aggregated national sales in 2024 by 2.4%.
-If Vinmonopolet staffed according to our store level forecasts it would be closer to the optimal staffing levels, balancing cost efficiency against desired service quality, than the actual staffing in 2024.
+In companies where success mainly depends on balancing staffing efficiency with service quality, accurate forecasts of future demand are crucial.
+We study an example of this and develop seasonal ARIMA models with exogenous regressors (SARIMAX) to inform planning and staffing decisions in Vinmonopolet, the Norwegian retail monopolist for off-premises sales of wine and hard liquor.
+Our out-of-sample forecasts missed the aggregated national sales in 2024 by only 0.14%, outperforming Vinmonopolet’s own estimate which missed by 1%.
+On the store level, our forecasts have an accuracy of around 1%.
+Staffing based on these forecasts would bring Vinmonopolet closer to optimal staffing levels, balancing cost efficiency against desired customer service levels, compared with realized staffing in 2024.

 Figure: Staffing numbers for Store 1